 Location Products Building Size (sq. ft.)
-Integrated Facilities: Roznov, Czech Republic (Tesla) Power Management and Standard Analog 430,000 Front-end Facilities: Phoenix, Arizona High Frequency Clock and Data Management-Standard Components 1,600,000 Aizu, Japan MOS Power-Power Management and Standard Analog- Standard Components 291,000 Piestany, Slovakia Standard Components-MOS Power Devices 915,000 East Greenwich, Rhode Island Power Management and Standard Analog 209,000 Seremban, Malaysia (Site-2) Standard Components 102,000 Back-end Facilities: Leshan, China (Leshan joint venture) Standard Components 264,000 Seremban, Malaysia (Site-1) MOS Power Devices-Power Management and Standard Analog -Standard Components 281,000 Carmona, Philippines High Frequency Clock and Data 192,000 Management-Power Management and Standard Analog- Standard Components Other Facilities: Roznov, Czech Republic (Terosil) Raw wafers 200,000
+Integrated Facilities: Roznov, Czech Republic (ON Semiconductor Czech Republic, a.s.)
+Power Management and Standard Analog 430,000 Front-end Facilities: Phoenix, Arizona High Frequency Clock and Data Management-Standard Components 1,600,000 Aizu, Japan MOS Power-Power Management and Standard Analog- Standard Components 291,000 Piestany, Slovakia Standard Components-MOS Power Devices 915,000 East Greenwich, Rhode Island Power Management and Standard Analog 209,000 Seremban, Malaysia (Site-2) Standard Components 102,000 Back-end Facilities: Leshan, China (Leshan joint venture) Standard Components 264,000 Seremban, Malaysia (Site-1) MOS Power Devices-Power Management and Standard Analog -Standard Components 281,000 Carmona, Philippines High Frequency Clock and Data 192,000 Management-Power Management and Standard Analog- Standard Components Other Facilities: Roznov, Czech Republic (ON Semiconductor Czech Republic, a.s.)
+Raw wafers 200,000

 We entered into an agreement with Motorola to continue to provide manufacturing services to each other for limited periods of time following our recapitalization.
 We negotiated fixed prices with Motorola for the services covered by these agreements to approximate each party's cost of providing the services.
 For the first six months of 2003 and for the years ended 2002, 2001 and 2000, Motorola purchased \$0.6 million, \$1.4 million, \$8.2 million and \$61.7 million, respectively, of manufacturing services from us with no minimum purchase commitments going forward at this time.
 These purchases are classified as revenues in our financial statements.
-We paid \$3.9 million, \$13.8 million, \$86.1 million and \$162.3 million for manufacturing services from Motorola in the years ended 2002, 2001 and 2000, respectively, fulfilling our minimum commitments to purchase manufacturing services from Motorola during such periods.
+We paid \$3.9 million, \$13.8 million, \$86.1 million and \$162.3 million for manufacturing services from Motorola in the first six months of 2003 and in the years ended 2002, 2001 and 2000, respectively, fulfilling our minimum commitments to purchase manufacturing services from Motorola during such periods.
 Pursuant to a new agreement with Motorola, we have committed to purchase approximately \$1.0 million of manufacturing services from Motorola in 2003.

-In the Czech Republic, we operate two majority-owned subsidiaries, Tesla and Terosil.
-These subsidiaries are publicly traded Czech companies in which we directly own 81.6% and 75.6% equity interests as of December 31, 2002, respectively.
-Tesla operates an integrated front-end manufacturing and back-end assembly facility while Terosil manufactures raw wafers that are used by a number of our facilities.
+Prior to September 1, 2003, in the Czech Republic, we operated two majority-owned subsidiaries, Tesla and Terosil, which have since merged to form ON Semiconductor Czech Republic, a.s.
+This subsidiary, in which we own approximately 90% of the outstanding equity interests, continues to be a publicly traded Czech company that operates an integrated front-end manufacturing and back-end assembly facility and manufactures raw wafers that are used by a number of our facilities.
 We purchased 95%, 88% and 77% of the total output of Terosil in 2002, 2001 and 2000, respectively, and purchased the entire output of Tesla for all three years.
-In 2001, we entered into new seven-year agreements with Terosil and Tesla where we provide both subsidiaries with forecasted needs on a quarterly basis with minimum commitments limited to our forecasted demand within thirty days from the start of production.
+In 2003, we entered into new five year manufacturing services agreements with our Czech subsidiary pursuant to which we provide it with our forecasted needs on a monthly basis with mutually agreed pricing for services in order to achieve a reasonable profit margin set annually or as otherwise requested by either party.
+These agreements can be terminated without cause by either party without penalty.